Nowfel6/forensics-basics-really/index.md

 ---
 ### **3. Initial Analysis**
 If you don't have any initial clues, you can use `strings` to find readable text in binary files.
+You can search in binary file with a specific name like Cuet_CTF
 #### **Example:**
 ```sh
 $ strings flag.elf | grep Cuet_CTF{